tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 Explain to the class that the next enhancement to make to the trading algorithm is to persist the live data to a database.
 Persisting the live data allows the framework to recover from data errors, and it allows us to collect and use historical data without running into memory issues.

-Quickly discuss the following before proceeding onward to the walk through:
+Quickly discuss the following before proceeding onward to the walkthrough:

 * What is data persistence?

-  **Answer:** Data persistence is the concept of saving data to a database so as to have a reliable copy of data that is *persisted* rather than transiently stored as in-memory data structures.
+  **Answer:** Data persistence is the concept of saving data to a database to have a reliable copy of data that is *persisted* rather than transiently stored as in-memory data structures.

 * Why is it important to persist data?

   **Answer:** Persisting data is generally a best practice as it provides a method for data recovery should an application ever fail; data stored in transient in-memory data structures will be lost forever if the application itself terminates.
-In addition, persisting data to a database allows for separate data analysis to be done at a later time, if desired.
+Also, persisting data to a database allows for separate data analysis to be done at a later time, if desired.

-With the class, update the starter code to use a sqlite database to persist the data.
-Be sure to highlight the following points about sqlite:
+With the class, update the starter code to use an SQLite database to persist the data.
+Be sure to highlight the following points about SQLite:

 * `sqlite` is a database system that is provided with Python through the `sqlite3` library.